What is Organic Wool?

 The main benefits of natural wool are that it's durable, hypoallergenic and sustainable.
 Organic wool has natural properties which make the fiber more resilient to wear than other fabrics like cotton for example!

 This means that certified organic wool bedding will last a lot longer before needing replacement - great news if you're looking at saving money in long-term maintenance costs as well over time too because of this added durability factor here.

 It's also naturally fire resistant (given its thermal insulation) so your risk levels are reduced there during sleep given these factors along with reducing your exposure to harmful chemicals thanks to the absence of toxic fire retardants.

 What Are the Disadvantages of Organic Wool?

-The disadvantages of organic wool are few and far between, but they are worth mentioning here.
+The disadvantages of wool are few and far between, but they are worth mentioning here.
 For example: